rezilienthealth/scribeAi/README.md

 - Multi-language support for international use
 - Enhanced AI for more accurate medical terminology recognition

+## Changelog

+### May 2025: Real-time Transcription and Mobile Optimization

+- Added chunk-based real-time transcription using Google Cloud Speech-to-Text API
+- Simplified UI for better mobile experience with larger touch targets
+- Removed template selection and management for streamlined workflow
+- Fixed "Cannot read properties of null" error in processRecordedAudio function
+- Added missing getOrCreateLogSpreadsheet function to fix logging to spreadsheet
+- Created comprehensive README.md with application documentation
+- Improved error handling for audio processing
+- Optimized CSS for mobile devices with responsive design
+- Enhanced recording UI with real-time feedback

 ---

 *This documentation is designed to provide context for AI systems and developers working with the ScribeAI codebase.*